crate/crate/devs/docs/architecture.rst

 The following table illustrates the relationship between table, partitions, and indices.
 Table1 has one index (=no partitions) with four shards.
-Table2 has two indices (=two partitions) with one shard each.
+Table2 has two indices (=two partitions) with two shards each.
 Table3 has one index which is split across three shards.

 +------------+------------+------------+------------+------------+------+